Degree, Transfer and Certificate Programs

 *Additional elective course work may be necessary to meet the 90-unit minimum requirement for the associate degree.

 Admittance to this program is through an application process.
-Program information, admission criteria details, and applications can be found at the Radiologic Technology Website: http://www.foothill.edu/bio/programs/radtech/
+Program information, admission criteria and application to the program can be found at the Radiologic Technology website: http://www.foothill.edu/bio/programs/radtech/

 • High school diploma or a valid G.E.D.